fluecker/Database/README.md

 $database->execute();
 ```

-If you want to send your query directly to the server you can do it like this
+If you want to send your query directly to the server you can do it like this.
+!!!Attention this way is not safe!!!
 ```php
 <?php
 $database->execute($query);